Appier Further Expands Aideal Conversion Optimization Applications Through Innovative Conversion Bot Feature

-data-text="Appier further expands AiDeal conversion optimization applications through innovative "Conversion Bot" feature" data-link=" further expands AiDeal conversion optimization applications through innovative "Conversion Bot" feature" class="whatsapp">Shar New feature powered by AI will intelligently identify customer intent and strategically steer conversation to accelerate conversion activation

-TOKYO, JAPAN - Media OutReach Newswire - 31 January 2024 - Appier , a software-as-a-service (SaaS) company that uses artificial intelligence (AI), has unveiled a new feature in its AI web customer service tool, AiDeal.
-The latest addition, known as the 'AiDeal Conversion Bot,' extends conversion optimization into conversational marketing scenarios.
+(MENAFN- Media OutReach Newswire) TOKYO, JAPAN - Media OutReach Newswire - 31 January 2024 - Appier , a software-as-a-service (SaaS) company that uses artificial intelligence (AI), has unveiled a new feature in its AI web customer service tool, AiDeal.
+The latest addition, known as the "AiDeal Conversion Bot," extends conversion optimization into conversational marketing scenarios.
 Leveraging AI predictions to discern customer intent, prompting more conversions to be activated by steering conversations strategically.

 AiDeal, one of Appier's full-funnel AI-powered marketing solutions, operates as a conversion optimization cloud across diverse industries, including e-commerce and non-e-commerce services such as e-learning, sports, personal finance, and healthcare.
 Through an AI model employing machine learning and deep learning technologies, it promptly identifies users' intent and hesitation at online purchase points, strategically offering coupons and discounts at optimal moments to boost conversion rates.
 This approach enhances profitability for companies while mitigating brand damage attributed to excessive discounting.